discourse/discourse-subscriptions/README.md

 ## Core concepts

+### Your Stripe Account

+**It is important to note:** that ultimately, your subscriptions are managed by the Stripe payment gateway.
+Stripe will handle the billing, etc at the required intervals and notify your Discourse Plugin when specific transactions happen on Stripe.
+If you were to shut down your instance of Discourse, Stripe with continue to bill your customers for your subscriptions.

+Stripe has a [portal](https://dashboard.stripe.com) where you can manage all your customers and subscriptions.

 ### Subscriptions

 Subscriptions are how you manage access to your website's content.
 There are two core components to make Subscriptions work for your Discourse application.
-These are **Products** and **Plans**.
+These are *Products* and *Plans*.

 ### Products